federpross78/crynpo/README.md

-Alerts on price changes by specified parameters in
+Notifications in telegram when the price crosses the specified parameters.
+Data is taken from the Binance exchange.